 Zipp - German-Czech Cultural Projects focused on selected themes and issues which are equally relevant to both German and Czech society.
 These included, for example, the legacy of the democracy movement, dealing with historic traumas, the personal experience of economic transformation after 1989 and the future of our cities.
 All the projects funded through Zipp were based on the principle of cooperation between German and Czech partners from their conception to their realisation.

 By 2009 a series of theatre, film, radio, architecture, fine arts and contemporary history projects and productions were carried out based on one of four main thematic areas: "1968 / 1989", "Utopia of Modernity: Zlín", "Real Life" and "Kafka".
 All the projects dealt with the various aspects of present-day Europe.
 The Zipp programme did not aim, however, to analytically assess the past, but rather concentrated on the current positions of contemporary art, culture and social reality, and sought common elements in contemporary society of both countries.

-A theme-based evening of events titled "Crossing 68/89 (external link, opens in a new window)" kicked off the Zipp programme, at the Academy of the Arts on Pariser Platz in Berlin on 30 May 2008.
+A theme-based evening of events titled "Crossing 68/89 (opens in a new window)" kicked off the Zipp programme, at the Academy of the Arts on Pariser Platz in Berlin on 30 May 2008.
 This event was followed by a three-day international scientific conference in Prague (15 - 17 June 2008).